hoepeyemi/Eclipse/backend/README.md

 # Dymension RollApp CLI Backend

-This is the backend service for the Dymension RollApp CLI Platform, providing API endpoints for executing Dymension CLI operations.
+This is the backend service for the Dymension RollApp CLI Platform, providing API endpoints for executing Dymension CLI operations through a REST API.

+## Features

+- Natural language processing for Dymension CLI commands
+- Execution of Dymension CLI commands with formatted output
+- Extensive command help and documentation
+- Health check endpoint for service monitoring

 ## Requirements